Subh-k9/neural-network-from-scratch-for-classification/README.md

 ## script run

-navigate to the foder in which you put my script then run python neural_network_from_scratch.py
+-navigate to the foder in which you put my script then run -python neural_network_from_scratch.py